-The Canadian Journalism Collective/Collectif Canadien de Journalisme (CJC-CCJ) was formed following the 2024 Cultural Policy Hub workshop at the DemocracyXChange Summit and in response to Google's Request for Proposals for a collective to administer the \$500 million that Google committed to providing over five years in response to the passing of Bill C-18, the Online News Act.
+The Canadian Journalism Collective/Collectif Canadien de Journalisme (CJC-CCJ) was formed following the 2024 Cultural Policy Hub workshop at the DemocracyXChange Summit and in response to Google's Request for Proposals.
+The collective was selected to administer the \$500 million that Google committed to providing over five years in response to the passing of Bill C-18, the Online News Act.